Construction Projects

 These projects are typically performed on urban streets where a closed drainage system (catch basins, underground pipes, etc.) is required.
 These projects can be very complex since other underground utilities are present and requires a high level of coordination and scheduling.
 Besides drainage, these projects also include: excavation of old gravels and pavement surfaces, installation of new gravels and pavements, curbing, sidewalks, landscaping, lighting, signage, and striping.
 Since most general contractors do not perform all aspects of a project, multiple subcontractors are used for specialty work.
 Scheduling can become a complicated task especially when work is sometimes performed at night.
 The following is a list of current reconstruction projects within the City:

 • 2025 Reconstruction Project – Granite Street - Fern Street to Hillsdale Street, Davis Avenue – Lake Street to end, Hillsdale Street – Granite Street to Lake Street.
 This project includes reconstruction of the road and sidewalk, drainage upgrades, slipform curbing, and utility upgrades.
-Gendron continues to install drainage on Davis and Hillsdale is completed.
-Roadway excavation will begin on Hillsdale and Davis after drainage on Davis is completed.
+Gendron is installing curb along Hillsdale and Davis.
+Drainage work will begin on Granite Street the week of August 25.
+The dead end of Davis will follow Granite Street.

 • Blanchard Road Reconstruction Project – Route 4 to end.
 This project includes reconstruction of the road, drainage installation and slipform curb.
-Spencer completed the full depth excavation and gravel placement.
-First lift of pavement scheduled for week of June 1.
+Spencer plans to finish driveway connections and place shoulder gravel by the end of September.

 • Loring Avenue - Loring Avenue – Seventh Street to South Main Street.
 Bedard was awarded the contract with a completion date of 10/16/2026.